San Marcos, Cayo

 San Marcos is a village in the Cayo District of central interior Belize.
 The village is in an agricultural region with the most frequent crops being citrus and banana.
-It is one of 192 municipalities administrated at the village level in the country for census taking purposes.
+It is one of 192 municipalities administered at the village level in the country for census taking purposes.
 The village had a population of 142 in 2010.
 This represents roughly 0.2 % of the district's total population.
 No census record was taken for the village in 2000.